tw-wuqian/infra-as-code-lab-exercise/Session_3_Terraform_State/README.md

 I have seen some engineers create the Terraform state resources using a Cloudformation template too.
 It is down to personal preference how you choose to create and manage the Terraform remote state resources.

-9. Commit your code to your repo and name the commit 'Session 3'.
+9. Commit your working code to your repo.

-### Steps/Tasks for Goal 2
+### Steps/Tasks for Goal 2 (Optional)

-Note: This specific goal gives you the awareness of few more important Terraform commands, it has no relation with the process you are doing so far.
+This specific goal gives you the awareness of a few more important Terraform commands (Terraform import, move and remove).
+It is optional because it will not impact the creation and functionality of the final solution.

 We are going to add an extra resource in AWS using the AWS Console then import the resource into your Terraform code, move the resource using the Terraform move block and then finally remove the resource from your Terraform code without destroying it in AWS.